shugyoza/express-nodemailer/README.md

 # express-nodemailer

+Log:

+- This project was started on Aug 16, 2022 and ready to use on Aug 17, 2022 for endpoint `/sendmail` to be consumed by angular front-end application developed in this repo: https://github.com/shugyoza/plasma.git

 ## SETUP IN LOCAL SERVER (LOCAL COMPUTER USE ONLY)

 The process to setup the app in the computer terminal is as follows: